Server and Network Security

 AWS is well known for its stability and reliability.
 This is backed up by service level agreements that ensure uptime and keep AWS accountable for downtime.
 Nevertheless, outages can occur in exceptional circumstances.

 As such, we’ve designed all of our services to be highly available and failure-resilient.
 To accomplish this, we replicate all compute and database functions across multiple instances in multiple, geographically separated AWS availability zones.
-All hosts and applications are also constantly monitored for availability, and should a failure occur, an automated fallback is initiated.
+All hosts and applications are also constantly monitored for availability.
+Should a failure occur, an automated fallback is initiated.
 This strategy mitigates both instance and data center-level failure.

 Data Storage and Transmission